Mighty-Condor/SPT-Modding-Python-Helper-Scripts/README.md

 Script to change locale format from new single-line 3.4.X and newer format to old multi-line format.
 (Why would you want to do this?
 Only reason I made it was for backwards-compatibility for the gun mods.
 Don't know if there is any other reason)

-### old_locales_to_new_locales.py (INCOMPLETE)
+### old_locales_to_new_locales.py

-Unfortunately not finished script to convert a folder of old locale format jsons to a folder of new locale format jsons.
+Script to change locale format from old pre-3.4 format to new single-line format post-3.4 SPT.
+Changes a folder with how ever many locale json files you want.

 ### remove_files_from_folders.py